A night under the stars in the mountains of North Wales

 Moel Siabod Cafe,

-Please meet for 11am on the Saturday morning.
+Please meet for 11am on the first morning.

-- Expert guide to show show you the delights of Wild Camping
+- A small group with an expert guide to teach you all about the delights of Wild Camping.

 - Please note we do not supply sleeping bags.